HackITtoday/devdot-blog/app/elements/blog-posts/posts/post01.md

 > The Polymer library is designed to make it easier and faster for
 > developers to create great, reusable components for the modern web.

+It has four parts
+### Encapsulation

+Think local.
+You creat elements such as tabs or forms or inputs and all the functionality, styling and testing works inside that element.

 ## What We Have Learned It Is

 ## Back to the Future